Wilbur Mills

-Born in Kensett, Arkansas, Mills pursued a legal career and helped run his father's bank after three years at Harvard Law School, when he returned to Kensett he also assisted his father at the AP Mills General Store, as he had done for many years.
-In fact, he began doing the store inventory at about 10 years of age.
-He served as the youngest ever county judge of White County, Arkansas, then won election to the United States House of Representatives in 1938, the youngest elected from Arkansas.
+Born in Kensett, Arkansas, Mills began a legal career after attending Harvard Law School.
+He served as the youngest ever county judge of his native White County, Arkansas, then won election to the U.S. House of Representatives in 1938, the youngest elected from Arkansas.
 As the youngest chairman of the Ways and Means Committee, Mills was the Congressional architect in establishing Medicare.
-He was also the architect of the Tax Reform Act of 1969, lowering rates on poor and raising rates on rich, and creating the alternative minimum tax and a strong advocate for infrastructure projects, especially the interstate highway system.
+He was also the architect of the Tax Reform Act of 1969, lowering rates on the poor, raising rates on the rich, and creating the alternative minimum tax, as well as a strong advocate for infrastructure projects, especially the Interstate Highway System.
+Mills' name was entered in a few states in the 1972 Democratic Party presidential primaries, championing an automatic cost of living adjustment to Social Security, to mixed electoral results in the primaries.

-Mills' name was entered in the presidential primaries in a few states in 1972, championing an automatic cost of living adjustment to Social Security, performing surprisingly well in Manchester, New Hampshire and poorly in several states in the Democratic primaries.
-After two public incidents with a stripper named Fanne Foxe, he stepped down as Chair of the Ways and Means and checked into the Palm Beach Institute for Alcoholism for three months and he declined to seek re-election in 1976, even though he had received more than 59% of the vote for re-election after the first incident.
+After two public incidents with a stripper named Fanne Foxe, Mills stepped down as Chair of the Ways and Means and checked into the Palm Beach Institute for Alcoholism for three months and he declined to seek re-election in 1976, even though he had received more than 59% of the vote for re-election after the first incident.
 After leaving office, he returned to the practice of law and helped establish a center for the treatment of alcoholism, the Wilbur D. Mills Center for Alcoholism and Drug Treatment Center, while supporting similar centers around the country in their fundraising efforts.

 Youth and early political life

-Mills was born in Kensett, Arkansas to Abbie Lois Daigh Mills and Ardra Pickens Mills.
+Mills was born in Kensett, Arkansas, to Abbie Lois Daigh Mills and Ardra Pickens Mills.
 Kensett was the first public school in Arkansas to integrate under Mills's father, who was first superintendent, then chairman of the school board, and the banker for the school district.
-Mills attended public schools in Kensett but graduated as valedictorian from Searcy High School in the county seat of White County.
-He thereafter graduated from Hendrix College in Conway, Arkansas as salutatorian, having resided in Martin Hall.
+Mills attended public schools in Kensett but graduated as valedictorian from Searcy High School in Searcy, the county seat of White County.
+He thereafter graduated from Hendrix College in Conway, Arkansas, as salutatorian, having resided in Martin Hall.
 He studied constitutional law at Harvard Law School under Felix Frankfurter, who later was nominated and confirmed (1939) as an associate justice of the United States Supreme Court.
-Mills returned to Arkansas to run his father's bank and assist with the store, during the Great Depression and was soon admitted to the Arkansas Bar Association in 1933.
+Mills returned to Arkansas to run his father's bank and assist with the store during the Great Depression and was soon admitted to the Arkansas Bar Association in 1933.